A' Chralaig

 You'll begin your climb of A' Chralaig from Cluanie Layby, situated on the A87 road between Glen Shiel and Loch Cluanie.
 This major route to Skye means access is straightforward year-round, with the layby offering parking for several vehicles on the north side of the road.
 The location is approximately 30 minutes west of Invergarry or 45 minutes east of the Skye Bridge, making it accessible from Inverness or Fort William in around 90 minutes.

 The A87 is well-maintained as a primary route, though winter conditions can bring snow and ice to this high pass.
 Parking at the layby is informal, so arrive early during peak summer weekends to secure space.
 No facilities exist at the trailhead, and you should be self-sufficient in all respects.
 Mobile phone coverage is variable, with signal possible near the road but weakening as you climb toward A' Chralaig.
-The straightforward access belies the serious nature of the mountain day ahead.

 The summit of A' Chralaig reaches 1120m, placing it among the higher Munros and providing commanding views across the…